-Follow the example of the banks (I saw this program when I worked at Citi.) and try to organize “golf [email protected]”.
+Follow the example of the banks (I saw this program when I worked at Citi.) and try to organize “golf club@work”.
 “Bank at work” events are designed to provide convenient and affordable banking service for the employees of the organization.

 To the analogy of this initiative, golf clubs could also coordinate such action with the selected companies’ HR team.

 I see the following challenges in implementing “golf club@work” programs:

 - Introducing the program to company decision makers;

 - Sell golf club membership, place for future events to employees.